alice-biometrics/petisco/README.md

         A ILogger implementation.
 Default NotImplementedLogger
     event_config
         EventConfig object.
-Here, you can define event management. jwt_config
+Here, you can define event management. token_manager
-        JwtConfig object.
+        TokenManager object.
 Here, you can define how to deal with JWT Tokens success_handler
         Handler to deal with Success Results
     error_handler